jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-CORS-2.md

 e.
 Cache Max Age: The cache time, in seconds, for the browser to return results for an OPTIONS request for a specific resource.
 It can be longer if there is no special case, e.g. 60 seconds.
 The item is a selectable configuration item.

-3.Add CORS rules: Above the list of cross-origin access CORS rules, CORS rules can be added by clicking on the “CORS Rules Settings” button.
+3.Add CORS rules: Above the list of cross-origin access CORS rules, CORS rules can be added by clicking on the "CORS Rules Settings" button.
 The effect is as follows:

 ![添加CORS规则](../../../../../image/Object-Storage-Service/OSS-038.png)